brandonleepiercy/portfolio-2022/README.md

 ## Build

-The app is just a basic React, JS application.
-The project display is simply handled with CSS & state.
+The app is just a basic React.js application.
+The project display is handled with CSS & state.
 Front-end deployed on AWS.
 Continuous delivery handled with git.

 ## Updates

 Updates continue.
 Want to create more dynamic effects based on project selection.
+Might implement authentication, but I don't really see a reason to without shoehorning in a useless feature.